beefybroccoli/web-Sprint-Challenge-User-Interface-and-Git/README.md

 ## Description

 In this challenge, you build a missing header (navigation and image) on the home page, update some CSS styling on the home page, and create an additional page (About) which will link from the navigation you created.

+_build a missing header navigation and image on home page _update some css stlying on the home page
+_create an additional (About) page and link it from/to the navigation you created

 In meeting the minimum viable product (MVP) specifications listed below, your web page should look like the solution screen shots of the home and about pages (found in the design-files folder):